The Grand Tavern

 Liquor: Good selection of craft beers and specialty cocktails.
 Fair selection of wines.

-Menus are provided on-line only.
+Menus are available online only.